Are all support ticket processes created equal?

-To aid in self-service (and ultimately case deflection!), this is a good step to offer documentation, videos, or other content that might solve the user’s problem.
+To aid in self-service (and ultimately case deflection!), this is a good point at which to offer documentation, videos, or other content that might solve the customer’s problem.
 You can do this via a recommendation system.
-By pairing this with machine learning, your case creation process can understand the user’s issue and suggest relevant solutions directly within the form.
+By pairing this with AI, your ticketing system process can understand the customer’s issue and suggest relevant solutions directly within the form.
 Our Case Assist tool offers such functionality.

 How should these documents be displayed in your support request form?
 We’ve got a few ideas.

 Choosing where to showcase customer service content is an important decision — to find out what works best for your customers, test!
 During our tests, putting document suggestions on a page of their own increased the clicks on documents by a factor of 2.5.
 This might be because users have only one task to complete on the page; i.e., look at and evaluate content suggestions without any distractions.
 However, what works best for your customers can only be decided by your customers, so test different configurations and collect feedback.

 Even if you decide to offer related customer service help content, make sure customers can skip this step and complete their case submission process if they want to.
 It’s important not to block your customers from moving past this step!

 To save time, customers will only click on links that seem like a solution to their problem.
 And we already know that too many choices makes it harder to choose.
 Most importantly, users have most probably searched before contacting your customer service team.
 We would recommend showing between three and five documents, as it is a good balance between providing help and not overwhelming them.

 Present documents in an accordion to track more data

 Displaying documents in a traditional list works as well, but we suggest using an accordion to display documents for two reasons.